charmoniumQ/execution-description/se4rs/main.md

 At an abstract level, any software defined for one computer should be runnable on another.
 Indeed, there are "virtual machine" emulators.
 One can do even better by defining a high-level software language whose compilers or interpreters can be implemented on multiple machines.
-However, even with many protability tools, re-executing software experiments still often requires manual labor.
+However, even with many portability tools, re-executing software experiments still often requires manual labor.
 Rather than a technical problem with software executors, this is due to there being only nebulous languages for describing how to execute a software experiment.

 Such a description language would minimally need to specify the software environment and specify a command which runs the experiment.